emilyOberH/C-programming/README.md

   8) Program asks user for a positive integer n and then calls a function that displays a diamond shape made out of '*' characters of heigth n.

   9) A parkin garage charges a minimum fee of 20$ to park up to 3 hours.
 Every additional hour adds an additional 5$ to the price, with 50$ being the maximum charge possible.
 User enters the hours parked by each customer all separated by a space character and the program displays the price to charge each cusumer, as well as the sum of all prices and hours combined.

+    Lab 7:
+  1) Program creates an array of size 10, populated with integers from the range[-25, 25].
+Program informs the user about the number of even intgers present and creates a new array containing only the even integers from the original array.
+The condition to determine whether an integer is even or not, is passed to the function countIfEven and the function copyIfEven by a pointer to a one-parameter function that returns a bool value.